Forest vs. desert. What explains these differences?

 Worldwide Distribution of Terrestrial Biomes.
 This map shows the locations of Earth’s major terrestrial biomes.

-The following figures summarize the basic features of major terrestrial biomes.
+Terrestrial Biomes.
+Earth’s major terrestrial biomes on described below and on the next page.
 As you read about each biome, think about how its biodiversity and types of plants and animals relate to its climate.
 For example, why do you think there are no amphibians or reptiles in tundra biomes?
 (Hint: Amphibians and reptiles cannot maintain a constant body temperature.
 Instead, they have about the same temperature as their surroundings.)

 - Terrestrial biomes include tundras, temperate forests and grasslands, chaparral, temperate and tropical deserts, and tropical forests and grasslands.